 Using scrollable containers inside your mobile app was not possible.
 Now you can have nested scrollable containers without worrying that your entire chapter will be scrolled.

 Our CSS rendering engine has been rewritten from scratch.
 It now supports importing advanced CSS frameworks such as Bootstrap.

 External EPUB support

-There is now better support for importing animated EPUBs created from external sources such as iBooks Author or Adobe InDesign.
+There is now better support for importing animated EPUBs created from external sources such as iBooks Author (discontinued in 2020) or Adobe InDesign.